 Web, iOS, Android

+Our most frequent users see us as a *travel* tool.
 How do we continue to support these high-engagement users and and encourage this use-case to users that don't use The Outbound as much?

+Our audience is global.
 How can we promote international destinations and improve the visibility and use-case of international travel?

+We're not quite a "one-stop-shop".
 What features can we develop to become a more complete travel tool and avoid losing users towards the end of their travel planning process?

 One of the key changes we made was updating the homepage with an increased focus on search and discovery.
 We found that while most of our community was happy and familiar with the features of the site, a significant portion of first-time users had a very narrow view into what The Outbound was capable of.
 As we continued to grow internationally, it was important for us to position The Outbound as an adventure travel tool, rather than a media publication or "hiking in your backyard" focus.